 Favorite quote from the author:

 If the name Gary Keller sounds familiar to you, it’s most likely because he’s also written a very famous book called The One Thing.
-Some of his stuff about personal development has also made its way into this book, creating a solid fusion of business and personality, which are both essential to becoming successful – be it in real estate or elsewhere.
+Some of his stuff about personal development has also made its way into this book, The Millionaire Real Estate Agent, creating a solid fusion of business and personality, which are both essential to becoming successful – be it in real estate or elsewhere.

 Here are 3 lessons from the book to help you create a thriving (real estate) service business: